bendanzzc/AnimateAnyone-reproduction/README.md

 # animate-anyone-reproduction
 reproduction of AnimateAnyone using SVD

-**we will release V1 checkpoint and inference code after spring festival with postprocess to enhance face quality.
-We will continue tuning the model and update model.**
+**we will release V1 checkpoint before 2.25.2024.
+We can not release the latest version, but the release one can also reproduce the result below to some extents.
+Anyone can finetune the model by their own dataset.**

 ### To Do list
 - [x] piepline based on SVD